-With Sylvan’s study skills program in Washington, you can help your son or daughter prepare for increasing school workloads and the future challenges that come with college life.
-Through our study skills program, kids and teens in grades 4-12 will learn important problem solving, critical thinking and life management skills that will help them organize and manage packed schedules and increasing schoolwork more effectively.
+Sylvan’s study skills program in Washington can help ensure your son or daughter is fully prepared for increasing school workloads and the forthcoming challenges of college.
+Through our program, kids in grades 4-12 develop useful life management, problem solving and critical thinking skills to help them better organize their busy schedules and stay on top of schoolwork assignments.
 There's no doubt about it: your child's confidence will soar as he or she learns lifelong tools and techniques that can be applied in the classroom and beyond!
-We're ready to equip your child for success: simply contact your local Sylvan in Washington to get started or to find out more.
+Help your child get equipped for success: get in touch with your local Sylvan in Washington today to get started.

 A Bright Future Starts With a Smart Approach

-- How to manage workloads and schedules better.
+- How to better manage time and workloads.

-- Strategies for short-term and long-term goal setting.
+- Strategies to set achievable short-term and long-term goals.

-- Organizational methods for effective personal study areas and efficient approaches to homework.
+- Organizational methods for setting up an effective personal study area and tackling homework.

-- How to set personal expectations, track grades and make effective use of an academic calendar.
+- How to track grades and design an academic calendar.

 - How to apply to college and prepare for job interviews, including resume and cover letter writing tips.